sheldonhull/sheldonhull.hugo/content/recruiters.md

     - Equity is a significant form of the compensation (when public) with a reasonable vesting schedule.
     - Locale adjustment is a negative, but if the compensation is still at a "Tier 3" company, I'll still consider it.
 - Engineering organizations that expect a high level of autonomy.[^ticketfocused]
+    - I'm not great a being a "ticket cruncher", and prefer being able to contribute to the backlog and not just do a checklist.
 - High talent bar & desire for collaboration.[^collaboration]
     - Plus for companies that value demonstrated ability to obtain new hard-skills over expecting in-depth knowledge matching all requirements on day 1.
-- High value placed on continual learning and improvement.
+- High value placed on continual learning and improvement. (*HUGE* deal to me.
+I believe similar to Doordash's 1% better everyday philosophy)
 - High value on work-life balance.
 - Value placed on contributions back to open source and writing (as I regularly blog and engage open source projects).